stolostron/application-samples/s390x-helloworld/README.md

 ### Viewing
 1. Navigate on the left navigation menu to `Managed applications`
-2. Click the `fep-helm-operator` Application name.
+2. Click the `s390x-sleep` Application name.
 3. View the Topology